 The Student Leadership Assistant (SLA) are a group of students passionate about leadership and social change.
 Request a presentation or retreat if your organization or club would like the Student Leadership Assistants to facilitate a workshop, retreat, or session.
 They are able to plan individualized sessions for your group or present a standard session.
 They need about a 3-week notice for planning purposes.

-The Student Leadership Assistants assist the Center for Leadership by researching, developing, administering and assessing a broad array of student leadership development and educational programs.
+The Student Leadership Assistants assist the Marvin Center for Student Leadership by researching, developing, administering and assessing a broad array of student leadership development and educational programs.

-The Leadership Certificate Program is a self-paced, comprehensive, leadership development program designed to encourage and recognize student leadership education and experiences at Bowling Green State University.
+The Leadership Achievement Award is a self-paced, comprehensive, leadership development program designed to encourage and recognize student leadership education and experiences at Bowling Green State University.

 In our society we are surrounded with language and behavior that has developed through a history of stereotypes and prejudices.
-The iSTAND Advocacy Training program was created by the Office of Multicultural Affairs and the Center for Leadership to help teach participants practical skills for addressing micro aggressions in our society and to stand up and advocate for others.
-Click here to learn more.
+The iSTAND Advocacy Training program was created by the Office of Multicultural Affairs and the Marvin Center for Student Leadership to help teach participants practical skills for addressing micro aggressions in our society and to stand up and advocate for others.